Humbedooh/kif/README.md

 Kif is a simple monitoring program that detects programs running amok and tries to correct them.
 It can currently scan for:

-- memory usage (MB, GB or % of total mem available)
+- Memory usage (MB, GB or % of total mem available)
 - No. of open file descriptors
 - No. of TCP connections open
 - No. of LAN TCP connections open
 - Age of process

 and act accordingly, either running a custom command (such as restarting a service) or kill it with any preferred signal.

+See [kif.sample.yaml](kif.sample.yaml) for example configuration.

 ## Requirements:
 - python2.7